Graded strength of comparative illusions is explained by Bayesian inference: Experiment 2

 \ex \textbf{Addition of negation:} Possible patterns include the insertion of negation-related words or tokens, such as \textit{not}, \textit{n't}, etc. \end{xlist} \end{exe}

 Two groups of corrections emerge from Table \ref{tab:ex2-feature-merge}: The first group indicates that participants might have had a clear and unambiguous understanding of one intended meaning of the perceived sentence and corrected it in a predictable way.
 This is supported by the homogeneous edit strategies across participants.
+We label this group as \textit{plausible} because the corrected sentences are plausible in meaning.
+This group included sentences labeled as ``event comparison'', ``individual comparison'', ``event negation'', and ``double comparison''.
 The second group indicates that participants might have lost track of the meaning or the syntactic representation of the sentence, or just been inattentive.
-Corrections in the second group (about 17\% of the data) are thus unpredictable and heterogeneous across participants.
-Based on this criterion, the \textit{plausible} group included sentences labeled as ``event comparison'', ``individual comparison'', ``event negation'', ``double comparison'' and the \textit{implausible} group included categories of ``no change'', ``incomplete comparison'', ``blended'', ``outlier'', and ``ungrammatical''.
+Corrections in the second group (about 17\% of the data) are thus unpredictable, heterogeneous, and idiosyncratic across participants.
+The edited sentences are also problematic in nature.
+This \textit{implausible} group included categories of ``no change'', ``incomplete comparison'', ``blended'', ``outlier'', and ``ungrammatical''.